 I was lucky enough to get a ticket to this wonderful yoga and wellness festival in the picturesque Cotswolds back in August.
 Surrounded by views of nature it was like a mini retreat, with tonnes of talks, classes and workshops to try out.
 For a weekend of ultimate relaxation you could opt for lakeside meditation and go for a massage, or you could go for a weekend of sweating and stimulation, testing your mind and body with experimental classes and fascinating talks.

 My best friend Rose and I went for a mixture, trialling new classes whilst leaving time to catch up and unwind.
 With work we couldn’t make it until Saturday, which unfortunately meant we missed the sign up for the more novel classes like aerial yoga and reformer pilates, but we still had plenty of sessions to choose from.
 We started by waking our bodies with an outdoor yoga class.
 The wind flowing across our skin was invigorating, and you can’t beat the fresh country air – it certainly makes a difference from a stuffy hot yoga studio!
 We followed with classes by two of my favourite yoga teachers, Kate Lister and Marc Laws.
-Kate’s class ‘Birdsong’ experimented with using the voice, leaving me with even more of a girl crush on her – she’s beautiful, an amazing yogi and an excellent singer (as my mum would say, she’s a triple threat)!
+Kate’s class ‘Birdsong’ experimented with using the voice, leaving me with even more of a girl crush on her – she’s beautiful inside and out, an amazing yogi and an excellent singer (as my mum would say, she’s a triple threat)!
 Marc’s class was great too, I mean who wouldn’t love rolling around the floor to Drake?!
 His classes always encourage you to play around and see what you can do, which was especially important when my amateur butt was surrounded by some serious yogis!

 After grabbing a bite to eat, we made our way to the Pyscle tent for 45 minutes of sweaty spinning.
 Chloe the instructor was bursting with energy which along with her upbeat playlist kept us motivated throughout.
 Despite being absolutely knackered afterwards, it was up there with my all-time favourite spin classes.

-We then slowly moved our shaking legs to the pilates tent for a more gentle workout and well-needed stretch, before grabbing dinner at the solar kitchen.
+We then slowly moved our shaking legs to the Pilates tent for a more gentle workout and well-needed stretch, before grabbing dinner at the solar kitchen.
 There were lots of mouth-watering food options throughout the day, from raw rainbow salads to cauliflower pies and chickpea curries.
 Portion sizes were generous, helping you to power through the classes.
 My favourite had to be the sweet potato pie, homely and delicious.

 We finished our Saturday with a session on ‘The Science of Mindfulness’ which discussed the link between stress and serious health issues like cardiovascular disease and Alzheimer’s.
 Meditation and mindfulness were proposed as preventative practices as they’re thought to help reduce stress levels.
 Whilst research demonstrating a link between mindfulness and reduced risk of such diseases is currently limited, there is a growing movement of people who praise these practices for enhancing their quality of life.
 So taking time for yourself, helping you mind and body relax and unwind by practising something like mindfulness, may have a significant impact on both your mental and physical health, whether you see the results of that now or in the future.
 Similarly, socialising was deemed key for cognitive longevity – a perfect reason for more get togethers, bottomless brunch anyone?